 In this article, we review that basic PowerShell command syntax that we use for display information about the E-mail addresses of Exchange Online recipients.

-In addition, we review the PowerShell command syntax that we use in case that we need to export the PowerShell command output the various type files such as – TXT, CSV, HTML and XML.
+In addition, we review the PowerShell command syntax that we use in case we need to export the PowerShell command output the various type files such as – TXT, CSV, HTML, and XML.

 Article table of content | Click to expand

 Manage E-mail addresses using PowerShell

 - The structure of the PowerShell command that we use for Get information about E-mail addresses